Practical advice for employers & employees on how to stay ahead of the curve

 Tip 5: Double Employee Allowances

 Musculoskeletal issues like back pain and injuries, and neck and upper-limb problems, cost UK plc nearly 7 million working days a year.
 Part of the problem of homeworking is few people have the right equipment to work comfortably in the long term.
-In lockdown, many companies are offering homeworkers an allowance (average budget from £150) to buy work furniture.
+In a lockdown, many companies are offering homeworkers an allowance (average budget from £150) to buy work furniture.
 But with rough costs, (chair £100-£150), (table £60-£90), (keyboard £40), (mouse £20) adding up to £300, employers should double their allowance.
 Also, offer advice on what equipment to buy, or consider sending their office equipment home.

 Tip 1: Beware 'Makeshift' Set-Ups at Home